vollmerf/hypercontour/README.md

-# hypercontour_m
+# HyperContour
-MATLAB/Octave script for contouring geological fabric and finite strain data on the unit hyperboloid, including Rf/Phi and Elliott polar plots.
-Additional files include a MATLAB test file, and example data files used in the paper.
+MATLAB/Octave script for contouring geologic fabric and finite strain data on the unit hyperboloid, including Rf/Phi and Elliott polar plots.
+Additional files include example data files used in the paper.

 ## Citation

 This repostory contains the MATLAB/Octave script hypercontour.m, which contains the source code implementing the algorithm presented in the following paper:

 __Vollmer, F.W., 2018.
 Automatic contouring of geological fabric and finite strain data on the unit hyperboloid.
 Computers & Geosciences,